rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-Compared to the last recent large drop in value, the Financial Crisis, some major differences is seen
+Compared to the previous large drop in value, the Financial Crisis, some major differences are clear

 <iframe
         src="Charts/webpage017.png"
         width="900" height="550"
         frameBorder="0"
 ></iframe>

-The changes in movements here are obvious:

-- In the financial crisis, concerns grew over time leading to a long decline followed by a sharp drop
+The financial crisis was a long period of build up, followed by months of steady decline to almost half of the peak value, and culminating with a huge drop following the collapse of the Lehman Brothers (https://en.wikipedia.org/wiki/Bankruptcy_of_Lehman_Brothers).
+Then, years of stabilisation and steady growth followed.

-- With the Corona Virus, the shock was abrupt - but somehow the shock seemed to have had a lesser imidate impact.
+On the other hand with the Corona Virus pandemic, the shock was abrupt and the market declined rapidly over a few days or weeks from 30000 billion USD to 18000 billion USD - almost a 40% drop in no time.
+But following this massive drop, the shock seemed to have had a lesser imidate impact - and even a massive bump up.

-The pattern is clear to narrow down to a single line:

-**The financial crisis was caused by a rotten economy, with fragile and fraud loan structures.
-The Corona Virus was a result of a shock.
-Therefore, the value of the market reflected this.**
+Basically, the situations are completely different, but both have had huge effects on the future of companies.
+The financial crisis was caused by a rotten economy, with fragile and fraud loan structures.
+Essentially, the banks had way less money than they thought, and a lot of people had mortgages they could never pay - meaning the banks had value (houses) they could not turn into money.
+Lots of unemployed people with no money or places to live meant troubled times ahead for companies selling - and combined with the market not having as much money as expected, the value dropped.

-But still - The world frequently hear about massive issues in the American Economy, so why are the stocks not lower?

-A main reason is the Federal Reserve who printed a lot of money in late March to combate the drop in stocks - which resulted in the best day in Dow Jones ever value-wise, and one of the four largest relative speaking! https://www.theguardian.com/world/2020/mar/24/coronavirus-data-shows-biggest-hit-to-business-activity-since-records-began
+The drop folowing the Corona Virus was a result of a shock of the incoming global lockdown and the news that people would not be buying on the market in the near future.
+Therefore, the value of companies fell drastically - no buying means no selling, and no selling means no money in the bank.
+Therefore, lots of companies have had to lay off employees and find ways to stay a float.
+However, as it can be seen, the value quickly went back to normal and the Dow Jones even had it's best day ever in absolute change, and top 5 relatively speaking.

 <iframe
         src="Charts/webpage018.png"